 Borrow money to pay off the loan: If selling up does not leave you with sufficient funds, you could borrow to pay off your loan, but this may affect your mortgage affordability.

 Remember, if you choose to pay off your loan you may have to pay an early redemption charge.

-If you have a good credit score and are borrowing less than £25,000 it’s worth considering a personal loan.
+If you have a good credit score and are borrowing less than £25,000 it’s worth considering an unsecured loan, such as a personal loan.
 Repayments may be higher but by paying the money back over a shorter period, your overall costs may be lower.

 For larger sums you can also consider remortgaging your existing mortgage to raise money.
 This involves taking out a new, larger mortgage with either your current or a new lender.
 You pay your old mortgage off and take the surplus as cash.

 Whether or not this makes sense will depend on your circumstances, available interest rates and the term you need to pay off the loan.